-12 Spatial Data Modelling and Visualization
+12 Spatial Data Modelling and Visualisation

 12.1 Spatial Data, Spatial Data Models and Spatial Models